Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/README.md

 ## Running the app locally

-First, create a virtual environment to keep package installation local to this directory
+First, if you didn't already do so, create a virtual environment to keep package installation local to this directory
 ```shell
 python3 -m venv venv
 ```